https://invisible-island.net/ncurses/man/

 #include <curses.h> int inchstr(chtype *chstr); int inchnstr(chtype *chstr, int n); int winchstr(WINDOW *win, chtype *chstr); int winchnstr(WINDOW *win, chtype *chstr, int n); int mvinchstr(int y, int x, chtype *chstr); int mvinchnstr(int y, int x, chtype *chstr, int n); int mvwinchstr(WINDOW *win, int y, int x, chtype *chstr); int mvwinchnstr(WINDOW *win, int y, int x, chtype *chstr, int n);

 These routines return a NULL-terminated array of chtype quantities, starting at the current cursor position in the named window and ending at the right margin of the window.
 The four functions with n as the last argument, return a leading substring at most n characters long (exclusive of the trailing (chtype)0).
 Transfer stops at the end of the current line, or when n characters have been stored at the location referenced by chstr.
-Constants defined in <curses.h> can be used with the & (logical AND) operator to extract the character or the attribute alone from any position in the chstr [see curs_inch(3x)].
+Constants defined in <curses.h> can be used with the & (logical "and") operator to extract the character or the attribute alone from any position in the chstr [see curs_inch(3x)].

 All routines return the integer ERR upon failure and an integer value other than ERR upon successful completion (the number of characters retrieved, exclusive of the trailing 0).
 X/Open Curses defines no error conditions.
 This implementation returns ERR o if the win parameter is null or o if the chstr parameter is null.
 Functions prefixed with "mv" first perform cursor movement and fail if the position (y, x) is outside the window boundaries.

-All routines except winchnstr may be macros.
-SVr4 does not document whether the result string is zero-terminated; it does not document whether a length limit argument includes any trailing 0; and it does not document the meaning of the return value.
+All of these functions except winchnstr may be implemented as macros.
 Reading a line that overflows the array pointed to by chstr with inchstr, mvinchstr, mvwinchstr or winchstr causes undefined results.
 Therefore, the use of inchnstr, mvinchnstr, mvwinchnstr, or winchnstr is recommended.

-curses(3x), curs_inch(3x), curs_inwstr(3x), curs_in_wchstr(3x) ncurses 6.5 2024-05-25 curs_inchstr(3x)
+curses(3x), curs_inch(3x), curs_inwstr(3x), curs_in_wchstr(3x) ncurses 6.5 2025-01-18 curs_inchstr(3x)